Monumental Anniversary (Questions)! - A Short History of the Berryessa Snow Mountain National Monument

 Later came explorers, fur trappers, gold miners and ranchers.
 Shortly after, sawmills and railroads were constructed for timber harvest and around the turn of the 20th century people from all over came to steep in the therapeutic mineral-rich hot spring waters of the region.
 The native inhabitants of the Monument were displaced by the actions and activities of European settlers in the early to mid 1800’s yet the landscape still retains deep cultural significance for the 24 federally recognized tribes that call the region their indigenous home.

 In 2015, President Obama recognized the need to preserve and protect, in perpetuity, this unique location for public welfare and enjoyment.
 The Berryessa Snow Mountain National Monument (Monument) is the quintessence of California’s wild Inner Coast Range hosting the headwaters of the Eel River, Cache, Putah and Stony Creeks.
 The region was once under ocean waters where geologic forces shaped and fashioned it into one of the most biologically diverse regions in California - a biological hotspot.
 The original boundaries established in 2015 included 330,780 acres of unbroken wildlands that sustain wildlife corridors and rare plant habitat.
-In 2024, President Biden extended the protection by including the 13,696 acres of Molok Luyuk - a place sacred and significant to the Native American tribes including the Yuki, Nomlaki, Patwin, Pomo, Huchnom, Wappo and Lake Miwok and Wintum that make up the very history of the Monument.
+In 2024, President Biden extended the protection by including the 13,696 acres of Molok Luyuk.
+The Monument is a place sacred and significant to the Native American tribes including the Yuki, Nomlaki, Patwin, Pomo, Huchnom, Wappo and Lake Miwok that make up the very history of the Monument.

 Paleontological studies have not only helped date the region but have also shown how tectonic plates have moved.
 A walk in the Monument is a stroll through millions of years of geological processes that have helped shape California.
 The dramatic topography is stunning from all angles.
 From nearly sea level in the valley, rolling hills, steep canyons, breathtaking ridgelines, to the East and West peaks of Snow Mountain that rise to more than 7,000 feet.
 Because of the diversity of habitat types, the Monument is also home to a variety of special-status wildlife species including Bald Eagles, Northern Spotted Owls and Tule Elk.